The Best Veg Biryani | Vegetable Biryani Recipe

 Guys, I’ve jotted down some important pointers for you; make sure you look these up as and when you’re making the biryani – THESE MAKE ALL THE DIFFERENCE.

-- Using a heavy bottomed pan distributes heat evenly (vis-a-vis the thin bottomed cooking pans).
-Therefore, it cooks evenly and prevents the biryani from sticking to the bottom.
+• Use a heavy bottomed pan to make sure the heat everything cooks evenly and the biryani doesn’t stick to the bottom.

-- Make sure to cut the veggies to the same size.
-This ensures they will cook evenly
+• Make sure to cut the veggies to the same size to help them cook evenly.

-- The veggies will lap up the flavours of the spices if they are roasted well
+• Well-roasted veggies will lap up the flavours of the spices.

-- Soak the rice half an hour before cooking.
-The grains soak up water and this helps speed up the cooking process
+• Soak the rice half an hour before cooking to help speed up the cooking process.

 Be very generous with the ghee guys, it’s an age-old trick to making amazing food.
 And if you’re up to it someday, try making ghee at home with this recipe!